paramanandnarsinhabhat/ETL-for-Analysing-Consumer-Sales-Data-to-Gain-Insights-into-Buying-Patterns-and-Preferences/readme.md

 # ETL Pipeline for Sales Data Analysis

 ## Overview
 This project constructs an ETL (Extract, Transform, Load) pipeline in Python, designed to process and analyze sales data from January 2009.
-The pipeline streamlines the workflow of extracting data from a CSV file, cleansing and standardizing it through transformation, and finally loading the processed data into a SQLite database for comprehensive analysis.
+The pipeline streamlines the workflow of extracting data from a CSV file, cleansing and standardizing it through transformation, and finally loading the processed data into a SQL database for comprehensive analysis.

 ## Technologies
 - **Python**: The core language used for scripting the ETL process.